MAnitosik/minecraft-modpack/README.md

 ### todo
 - add RP "Visual Effects+" as it updates to 1.21.11
-- use HMI and delete third/first person mods in case third person camera dont get updates (will need to do smth with RPs too in this case)
 - use toon-like shaders instead of bliss shaders
 - add "Sounds" back as it fixes multiplayer problem for vanilla-players (being needed to download it for external players)
 - add "ViaFabricPlus" as it fixes multiplayer error (when you are the host)